Return to work process for claimants

 Step 2 – Contact with a rehabilitation case manager

-Once your supervisor has been made aware of your injury, they should notify a rehabilitation case manager within your organisation.
+Once your supervisor has been made aware of your injury or illness, they should notify a rehabilitation case manager within your organisation.

 The rehabilitation case manager should contact you to discuss: